dominic330/weewx-Weather34/HIGHCHARTS_GUIDE.md

 Holding the left mouse down allows the chart to be scrolled left to right within the chosen span.
 Using this feature with the zoom selector allows a user to drill down into the chart.

-A modified index.php page is included with links to some of these charts.
-You can view a working example at https://claydonsweather.org.uk/hcdemo

 # Setup Instructions for Weather34 Highcharts Option

 1. You must select the 'w34highcharts' option for the WeeWX Chart Data field in the Weather34 settings page.